msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 ## Conclusion

 After careful thought on multiple system designs a plan emerged that fits well for the user stories and principles.
 Next walking though implementation decisions with SOILD using dependency injection.
 Then creating a general guideline for APIS using N-Tier, proxies, and SQL Scripts.
-Then looking thought request flows and prototyping to find cross cutting concerns.
+Then looking though request flows and prototyping to find cross cutting concerns.
 Finally considerations with unit and integration testing were reviewed.

 These considerations have help set the table to hit the ground running with a clear high-level plan.
 I have heard that designing to early can cause over architecture instead of growing it as you need it.
 I have found that by the time it’s a major problem it can be a massive effort and level of risk to change it.
 Explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.